liam2/liam2/doc/usersguide/source/processes.rst

 In this case, the name of the process equals the name of the *endogenous variable*. *Process names* have to be **unique** for each entity.
-See the section about procedures if you need to have several processes which modify the same variable.
+See the section about functions if you need to have several processes which modify the same variable.

 To run the processes, they have to be specified in the "processes" section of